 Your senior parent may also have difficulty with familiar leisure activities.

-Anyone can occasionally forget a word or make verbal slip-ups as they get older.
+Anyone can occasionally forget a word or make verbal slip-ups as they age.
 If dementia is present, more serious language issues may occur.
 For example, your parent may get lost in the middle of a sentence.
 They may also have problems following other people’s conversations.
 In addition, your parent may call familiar things by the wrong name.
 Problems coming up with any name for a familiar object are also common.

 Normal aging can lead a senior adult to experience episodes of momentary confusion.
 However, in a person with dementia, confusion may be much more serious and widespread.
 For instance, affected seniors may get confused about where they are.
 They also may not remember how they got somewhere or why.
 Time-related confusion is another common issue.
 This confusion may apply to anything from the time of day to the year’s season.

-#5: Symptoms of Dementia: Not Being Able to Find Misplaced Things
+5. Not Being Able to Find Misplaced Things

 Any older adult may have occasional problems misplacing things.
 However, in the absence of dementia, they can typically retrace their steps and locate whatever’s missing.
 But when dementia is present, your parent may lose the ability to find misplaced things.
 Adults with advancing dementia may accuse you or someone else of theft.

-Turn to Buckner Parkway Place When It’s Time for Dementia Care for Seniors
+Turn to Parkway Place for Dementia Care

 Concerned your parent may be showing signs of dementia?
 A doctor can help determine if Alzheimer’s or other forms of dementia have begun.
 If a diagnosis is made, it’s typically time to start considering memory care for your loved one.